tuanlda78202/tuanlda.github.io/_pages/about.md

 Hi!
 I'm Tuan 🤗 Senior DS-AI student at Hanoi University of Science and Technology.

 **Research:**
-* My current research involves medical image segmentation for MRI data, specifically for colorectal cancer tumor segmentation and classification to support treatment.
+* My current research involves medical image segmentation for MRI data, specifically for rectal cancer tumor segmentation and classification to support treatment.
 * My previous topic is focused on INRs for videos, specifically addressing video reconstruction, compression, and in-painting tasks.
   * My work resulted in 3DNeRV, a SOTA paper that surpassed existing research in the field, submitted to AAAI 2024, advancing video reconstruction and compression. (🎉 Update 28/09/2023: Passed phase 1)